-The dining room was revamped and extended in the last round of major renovations and, as its evocative new name suggests, has recently undergone a metamorphosis in terms of style - but the famous tented ceiling (designed by the late Liam McCormick, well known for his striking Donegal churches) was retained.
+The dining room was revamped and extended in the last round of major renovations and, as its evocative new name suggests, has recently undergone a metamorphosis in terms of style - but the famous tented ceiling (designed by the late Liam McCormick, well known for his striking Donegal churches) is always retained.

-It is a pleasing room that makes the most of the garden outlook - including a formal garden beside the extension, which is maturing nicely - and provides a fine setting for Kelan McMichael’s modern Irish cooking by Head Chef Micháel Hanley and his team, as well as the tremendous breakfasts for which Rathmullan is justly famous.
+It is a pleasing space that makes the most of the garden outlook - including a soothing formal garden beside the extension - and makes a lovely setting for excellent modern Irish cooking by Head Chef Micháel Hanley and his team, as well as the tremendous breakfasts for which Rathmullan is justly famous.

-Cooking here is upbeat traditional and meticulously-sourced menus are based on the very best of local and artisan foods – and, working closely with Bob Wheele, who is a keen gardener, Kelan uses fresh produce from their own lovely restored walled garden (where a sunny corner has recently been requisitioned, to provide a nice little outdoor dining area).
+Cooking here is upbeat traditional and meticulously-sourced menus are based on the very best of local and artisan foods – and, working closely with Bob Wheeler, who is a keen gardener, Micháel uses fresh produce from their own lovely restored walled garden (where a sunny corner has recently been requisitioned, to provide a nice little outdoor dining area).